lyndipc/hakpak/README.md

 ## Usage
 ---
-1. Clone the git repository in main directory of the user you would like to install it under.
+1. Clone the git repository in your desired directory.

-**NOTE: DO NOT create a bin dir, this will automatically be created in the script.**

 2. Run the script by running:
 ```